 Report on Other Legal and Regulatory Requirements

-e) On the basis of the written representations received from the directors as on 31stMarch 2017 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2017 from being appointed as a director in terms of Section164 (2) of the Act.
+e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors aredisqualified as on 31st March 2020 from being appointed as a director in terms of Section164 (2) of the Act.

 ii.
-The Company does not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses
+The Company did not any long term contracts including derivative contracts forwhich there were any material foreseeable losses